Tony177/NetworkSecurity-Project/README.md

 ## Footprinting

-In this case scenario we're already connected to the local network, so we've already gathered enought information about our target
+In this case scenario we're already connected to the local network, so we've already gathered enought information about our target.

-## Scanning

 We start find out our IP address on the networks using `ifconfig` command, and we found out.